Mindbowser/medplum/packages/docs/docs/bots/external-function.md

 For more details, see the [Config Settings](/docs/self-hosting/config-settings) guide.

-Before deploying your first Bot, make sure you have deployed bot layer to make your AWS Lambdas work.
+Before deploying your first Bot, make sure you have deployed the [bot layer](/docs/bots/bot-lambda-layer#a-note-for-self-hosters) to make your AWS Lambdas work.

 ## Configure the bot